Why You Might Need Dental Implants (And How They Work!)

 What are dental implants exactly?
 Technically speaking, they are rods, usually metal, that replace the tooth’s natural root.
 Roots anchor teeth to the jawline and keep teeth stable and strong enough to chew and use.
 Dental implants fill the same role.
 After the dental implants are guided in and set, false teeth are attached to them.
 After the procedure is complete, the new (implanted) teeth act as a replacement for missing teeth and can last a lifetime.

 Why choose dental implants over other options such as dentures?

 - For one, they are more stable and easier to use especially in situations where other prosthetics won’t do.
-Many people prefer dental implants over dentures because they’re more comfortable–you can’t even feel them because they act just like a natural tooth.
+Many people prefer dental implants over dentures because they’re more comfortable.
+In fact, you can’t even feel them because they act just like a natural tooth!

 - In addition, the jawbone starts to break down when there’s no root, leading to further disfigurement where the gum area looks sunken and rotten.
 Dental implants preserve the bone by providing a new anchor, which stimulates bone growth for a healthy jaw.

 A Step By Step Dental Implants Guide

 How does the process work?
 Here, we break down the procedure down into three major steps: